snswa/swsites/README.txt

 - HTML5 mobile experts

-Email webmaster@sensiblewashington.org to receive information on how to access the staging server and tips for contributing.
+Email webmaster@sensiblewashington.org to receive information on how to access the early-adopter service and tips for contributing.

 See INSTALL.txt for installation instructions.